Youth Livestock Show Updates

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-Collapse ▲We have many youth who participate in livestock shows and wanted to provide some updates for local and state rules and deadlines.
-View a draft of some important show dates here.
+Collapse ▲We have many youth who participate in livestock shows and wanted to provide some updates for NW NC Local and state rules and deadlines.
+View a draft of some important show dates here, Or, click here for a calendar version.

 NC State Fair Youth Livestock